-For the year ended December 31, 2017, the Company recognized total consolidated defined benefit pre-tax pension and postretirement expense (after settlements, curtailments, special termination benefits and other) of \$333 million, up from \$251 million in 2016.
-Defined benefit pension and postretirement expense (before settlements, curtailments, special termination benefits and other) is anticipated to increase to approximately \$409 million in 2018, an increase of \$76 million compared to 2017.
+For the year ended December 31, 2017, the Company recognized consolidated defined benefit pre-tax pension and postretirement service cost expense of \$462 million and a benefit of \$128 million related to all non-service pension and postretirement net benefit costs (after settlements, curtailments, special termination benefits and other) for a total consolidated defined benefit pre-tax pension and postretirement expense of \$334 million, up from \$250 million in 2016.

+In 2018, defined benefit pension and postretirement service cost expense is anticipated to total \$487 million while non-service pension and postretirement net benefit cost benefits (before settlements, curtailments, special termination benefits and other) is anticipated to be a benefit of approximately \$77 million, for a total consolidated defined benefit pre-tax pension and postretirement expense of \$410 million, an increase of \$76 million compared to 2017.